Republican Senators to Introduce Bill to End MLB's Antitrust Immunity

 It was reported shortly after MLB decided to relocate the game from Atlanta, a move costing the city as much as $190 million in revenue, MLB Commissioner Robert Manfred worried relocating the All-Star Game would spiral into a “political event.”

 According to Breitbart News, Stacey Abrams, LeBron James, and Al Sharpton conspired with MLB Commissioner Robert Manfred about relocating the game from Atlanta in which the MLB Commissioner anxiously made the decision.
-Abrams later tweeted she was “Disappointed” the game was moved in reaction to Manfred’s decision, yet her displeasure is believed to be “suspect.”
+Abrams later tweeted she was “disappointed” the game was moved in reaction to Manfred’s decision, yet her displeasure is believed to be “suspect.”

 MLB’s ultimate judgment to move the game to Denver caused backlash from Republicans, who pointed to Denver’s far fewer black individuals and black-run businesses than Atlanta.
 Sen. Tim Scott (R-SC) tweeted black persons make up only 9.2 percent of Denver, whereas Atlanta is 51 percent black.
 Sen. Marco Rubio (R-FL) said the MLB moved a game from where “46% of all businesses are minority owned… to a city where only 23% of all businesses are minority owned.”